Skip to content

 Read/Write cache

-For rendering the cache is only read.
-For data fetching the cache is primarily written but it is also needs to read the cache in order to know which data is already available and does not need to be fetched.
+For rendering, the cache is only read.
+For data fetching, the cache is primarily written to, but it also needs to read the cache in order to know which data is already available and does not need to be fetched again.

 Strategies